jameshfisher/jameshfisher.com/_posts/2019-04-02-what-is-matched-betting.md

 ---
-title: "What is matched betting?"
+title: What is matched betting?
-tags: ["betting"]
+tags:
+  - betting
 ---

 In [my previous post](/2019/04/01/what-is-a-prediction-market/),